Galaxy cluster mass bias from projected mass maps: The Three Hundred-NIKA2 LPSZ twin samples: Total mass reconstruction from

 And for Einasto,

 where $\gamma$ is the incomplete lower gamma function:

-Finally, from the reconstructed mass profiles we compute the $M_{500}^{\kappa}$ mass of the cluster at its corresponding $R_{500}^{\kappa}$ (Fig.~\ref{fig:massfit}).
-This procedure is repeated for each $\kappa\text{-map}$, therefore, several times for each cluster, which gives different $M_{500}^{\kappa}$ estimates affected by the projection effect and the choice of the density model.
-As an example, in Fig.~\ref{fig:sigmafit} we present the $\Sigma$-profiles for the six projections of one cluster (number 306) at $z=0.817$.
+Finally, from the reconstructed mass profiles we computed the $M_{500}^{\kappa}$ mass of the cluster at its corresponding $R_{500}^{\kappa}$ (Fig.~\ref{fig:massfit}).
+This procedure was repeated for each $\kappa\text{-map}$, therefore, several times for each cluster, which gave different $M_{500}^{\kappa}$ estimates affected by the projection effect and the choice of the density model.
+As an example, in Fig.~\ref{fig:sigmafit} we present the $\Sigma$-profiles for the six projections of one cluster (number 0306) at $z=0.817$.
 The orange and purple lines show the mean profiles (solid lines) and $1\sigma$ error bars (shaded areas) obtained from the posterior distributions of NFW and Einasto fit parameters.
-This figure shows that Einasto is a better fit to the data points, being able to describe the multiple slope changes at small and large radii.
-Nonetheless, at intermediate radii ($0.1 - 1$ Mpc) the NFW fit follows better the data points.
 In the 2\_pr\_axes projection the cluster is observed along its most elongated axis.
 For this reason, the centre appears very massive and the density in the outskirts drops fast.
-Given that the uncertainties in $\Sigma$-profiles are computed from the dispersion in each radial bin, their size does not necessarily correspond to what we would expect from observations.
+We verified that the sizes of the uncertainties for these $\Sigma$-profiles are compatible with the ones obtained from the convergence maps built by combining weak and strong lensing data.
+Nevertheless, they do not necessarily correspond to what we would expect from other observations.
 For instance, in weak lensing mass density reconstructions error bars tend to be larger in the centre and smaller in the outskirts of clusters.

-We repeat the analysis for all the clusters in our sample and for the following we take, amongst all the $\Sigma$-profile fits, the results that pass the quality criteria in Eq.~\ref{eq:fitquality} for both the NFW and Einasto fits.
-Thus, we keep 116 clusters.
-As explained in Sect.~\ref{sec:projection} in the rest of the study we will only consider the three projections along the $x, y$ and $z$ orthogonal axes of the simulation.
+We repeated the analysis for all the clusters in our sample and for the following we take, amongst all the $\Sigma$-profile fits, the results that pass the quality criteria in Eq.~\ref{eq:fitquality} for both the NFW and Einasto fits.
+As explained in Sect.~\ref{sec:projection}, in the rest of the study we only consider the three projections along the $x, y$, and $z$ orthogonal axes of the simulation.